 Through the accomplishments of the programs, the chapter received national recognition for its efforts in education in 1986.
 James Hovey, Hovey Electric, and Don Yeager, Coleman Electric, accepted the “Award of Excellence in Education” at the national convention in Anaheim, California.
 The chapter’s training program has continued to excel year after year, and received a second “Award of Excellence in Education” in 1992.

 In 1992, with the classroom training in place, GMCA became certified with the U.S. Department of Labor, Office of Apprenticeship and Training, to develop the chapter’s BAT Apprenticeship program.
 This program meets all federal and state requirements for formal apprenticeship training with classroom instruction.

-In 1995, ABC combined the Wheels of Learning apprenticeship program with the training programs of other associations and employers throughout the industry to create what would become the best standardized and portable training process in the country.
+In 1995, the Wheels of Learning apprenticeship program combined with the training programs of other associations and employers throughout the industry created what would become the best standardized and portable training process in the country.
 This would create the best-trained workforce and give both employers and employees the national registration program necessary for today’s competitive and ever moving workforce.
 These “partnerships” created the NCCER, in Gainesville, Florida.
 In 1997, the chapter became an Accredited Training Program through the NCCER.